 - 1. Opening Prayer: Begin with a prayer, inviting God's presence and guidance. - 2.
 Scripture Reading: Select a Bible passage that aligns with the sermon's theme.
-Anabaptists often focus on teachings from the New Testament, especially the Gospels. - 3.
-Introduction: Introduce the theme or main topic of the sermon, connecting it Introduction to everyday life and current issues. - 4.
+Anabaptists often focus on teachings from the New Testament, especially the Gospels. - Introduction: Introduce the theme or main topic of the sermon, connecting it to everyday life and current issues. - 4.
 Historical and Cultural Context: Provide background on the scripture passage, explaining its historical and cultural context for a deeper understanding. - 5.
 Exposition and Interpretation: - (a) Break down the scripture, explaining its meaning and relevance. - (b) Emphasize Jesus' teachings on peace, community, discipleship, and service. - 6.
 Practical Application:

 - (a) Discuss how the scripture can be applied in daily life. - (b) Encourage practices like nonviolence, community building, and simplicity. - 7.
 Personal Reflection and Testimony: Share personal experiences or testimonies that relate to the sermon's theme. - 8.
-Call to Action: Challenge the congregation to apply the teachings in their lives, emphasizing practical steps. - 9.
-Closing Prayer: Conclude with a prayer that reflects the sermon's message, asking for God's help in living out the teachings. - 10.
-Hymns or Songs: Incorporate hymns or songs that complement the sermon's mes- - 11.
-Benediction: Offer a blessing to the congregation, sending them out with a message of hope and encouragement.
+Call to Action: Challenge the congregation to apply the teachings in their lives, emphasizing practical steps. - that reflects the sermon's message, asking for God's help in living out the teachings.
+10. Hymns or Songs: Incorporate hymns or songs that complement the sermon's message.11.
+Benediction: Offer a blessing to the consage of hope and encouragement.